David Martin (sociologist): Career and contributions

 Martin devised the first critique of secularisation in an essay, "Towards Eliminating the Concept of Secularisation" (1965), and the first comparative empirical theory of secularisation in "Notes for a General Theory of Secularisation" (1969).
 This early work was extended and published in book form as A General Theory of Secularisation (1978), a landmark text in the history of secularization studies.
 He has continued to contribute to the conversation about secularization and the resilience of religion to the present.

 As part of his interest in the various routes different societies take to the modern, Martin was also a major pioneer of the comparative study of Pentecostalism, beginning with a path-breaking study of Latin America and extending globally.
 He has made crucial contributions on the connections between violence and religion, anticipating again much future scholarship; the relations between sociology and theology; and on music and religion (2002).
 He has also published widely on the condition of the contemporary university, particularly in the 1970s and 1980s (e.g., 'Trends and Standards in British Higher Education' in The Western University on Trial, edited by John W Chapman [University of California Press, 1983], 167-83).

-David Martin was Professor of Sociology at the LSE from 1971 until his retirement in 1989.
-He also served as Scurlock Professor of Human Values at Southern Methodist University, Dallas, Texas, USA, 1986–1990.
+David Martin was professor of sociology at the LSE from 1971 until his retirement in 1989.
+He also served as Scurlock Professor of Human Values at Southern Methodist University from 1986 to 1990.
 He spent research semesters at the Institute for the Study of Economic Culture (now the Institute on Culture, Religion and World Affairs [CURA]) with Peter L. Berger at Boston University in 1990 and 1999.
 In later years he was Visiting Professor at King's College London, Lancaster University and Liverpool Hope University.